 If the Call /Shelf number has a RHSV prefix:

 - Email firstname.lastname@example.org your request with the title and call/ shelf number and your GSV membership number.
 Please provide at least one day’s notice.
 Item requests can only be taken by email.

 - The RHSV will confirm by return email when the item is ready for you.

-- Present your GSV Membership card on arrival (otherwise the RHSV Day Visit fee would apply).
+- Present your GSV Membership card or quote your membership number on arrival (otherwise the RHSV Day Visit fee would apply).